jfcloutier/karma_agency/notes/agency/beliefs.md

 ## Comparison

-> Whether there is more of something than of something else
+> Whether there has been more of something than of something else, as observed over time frames leading to, and including, the current time frame.

-e.g. there are more attempts to achieve this goal than attempts to achieve this other goal
+e.g. there have been more attempts to achieve this goal than attempts to achieve this other goal

 * What
   * A relation